hankertrix/Uni-Stuff/README.md

 ## Licence
-All files in this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence][cc-by-nc-sa] unless another licence is found inside the folder.
+All files in this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence][cc-by-nc-sa], which can be found in the top level `LICENCE.txt` file, unless another licence is found inside the folder.
 An example is the licence file found in the MA1008 mini project folder.